Dioecy in a wind‐pollinated herb explained by disruptive selection on sex allocation via inbreeding avoidance

 • We use phenotypes produced by experimental evolution to test the inbreeding avoidance hypothesis in populations from which sexual specialization can be effectively ruled out.
 We estimate the selfing rate and the shape of fitness gain curves under scenarios with and without inbreeding depression in experimental populations of wind‐pollinated Mercurialis annua with high variation in sex allocation.

-• We confirm a phenotypic trade-off between male and female allocation in M. annua .
+• Our results confirm a phenotypic trade‐off between male and female allocation in M. annua .
 Individual selfing rates increased with pollen production.
-This dependence gave rise to strong disruptive selection on sex allocation due to its interaction with the mating system under the scenario of high inbreeding depression, especially for plants of medium and large sizes.
+This dependence led to strong disruptive selection on sex allocation due to its interaction with the mating system under the scenario of high inbreeding depression, especially for plants of medium and large sizes.

-• Taken together, we demonstrate that inbreeding avoidance on its own can lead to disruptive selection on sex allocation, favouring the selection and maintenance of dioecy under wind pollination without associated benefits of sexual specialization.
+• Taken together, our results demonstrate that inbreeding avoidance on its own can lead to disruptive selection on sex allocation, favoring the selection and maintenance of dioecy under wind pollination without associated benefits of sexual specialization.

 Article activity feed